Piyushi-0/MMD-reg-OT/README.md

 ### [More Examples](./examples)

-#### If you use the code, consider giving a star to this repository & citing our work.
+**If you find the code useful, consider giving a star to this repository & [citing our work](https://github.com/Piyushi-0/MMD-reg-OT/blob/main/CITATION.cff).**